BhavyeMathur/goopylib-v1/README.md

 * Added Line dashing with a few definitions of dashes already provided

 * Created the Line Wiki
+* Added a try-except clause to the Line Vector Equation definition to handle verticle lines (undefined slope)
+* Fixed bug with Polygon not filling itself the specified colour

 #### 1.0.65-beta 11th July 2020